pastly/bm/README.md

 - under the BM tag on [my blog][blog-bm-tag] (which doubles as an example BM website!)

-Active development for this project happens at
+Active development for this project happens at [this Gogs server][bm-repo].
-<https://gogs.system33.pw/mello/bm>.
 Github is a manually updated mirror.

 # Requirements